pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 })
 ```

 I am also planning to add validation for `Sid`s.
 According to the AWS IAM documentation, a `Sid` only accepts alphanumerical characters `[a-zA-Z0-9]`.
 But I see that resource-based Policies for some services accept spaces for `Sid`s.
 AWS does not document this.
-Although the documentation for [S3 Bucket Policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html#example-bucket-policies-use-case-4), [KMS Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default) clearly show examples with spaces for `Sid`s.
+Although the documentation for [S3 Bucket Policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html#example-bucket-policies-use-case-4) and [KMS Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default) clearly show examples with spaces for `Sid`s.

 The library does not support `NotPrincipal`, `NotAction` and `NotResource`
 because I did not need them at the time.
 At some point, I will add support for